 "Board Basis: All Inclusive holidays are a great way to control the amount you spend and ensure all you need is close at hand - plus many hotels offer free ice cream for the children.

-Kids' Clubs: Although going away together gives families quality time, parents need a little peace and quiet too.
-Choose a hotel that offers kids' clubs and you can split your day between time on and time off.
+"Kids' Clubs: Although going away together gives families quality time, parents need a little peace and quiet too!
 Most clubs offer an array of activities and shaded areas - think crafts, sports and games.
-If a hotel offers children's entertainment in the day, chances are the animation will be geared towards them at night.
-So, instead of loud nightclubs and slurry karaoke, your children are more likely to enjoy their own shows and a dedicated disco.
-Many family holiday deals are to resorts that offer all this and more.
+If a hotel offers children's entertainment in the day, it may well provide kid-based evening entertainment too, such as special shows and discos aimed at younger guests.
+Many family holiday deals take you to resorts that offer all this and more.

-Choose your Resort: Whilst many grown-up holidaymakers are happy as long as they've got a beach and sunshine, there are plenty more factors to consider when you're holidaying with children.
+"Choose your Resort: Whilst many grown-up holidaymakers are happy as long as they've got a beach and sunshine, there are plenty more factors to consider when you're holidaying with children.
 To reduce travelling time, check how far away from the airport a resort is.
-It's also probably not a good idea to take children to clubbing destinations, nor places that are so quiet that there's nothing for them to do.
-Our travel advisors are experts in sourcing family holidays to places that strike the perfect balance.
+Our travel advisers are experts in sourcing family holidays to places that strike the perfect balance.